iterative/dvc.org/content/docs/user-guide/experiment-management/index.md

 ### Organization patterns

 It's up to you to decide how to organize completed experiments.
+DVC takes care of arranging `dvc exp` experiments and the data <abbr>cache</abbr> under the hood so there's no need to decide until your experiments are made [persistent].
 These are the main alternatives:

 <toggle>
 <tab title="Git tags and branches">